 Shutesbury is a participating member of the National Flood Insurance Program.
 Currently there are two flood insurance policies in effect in Shutesbury, for a total insurance value of \$525,000.
 No losses have been paid.
-The ISAA must be executed by FEMA Headquarters and then the information will be released to the Town.
-Once received, Shutesbury will update this Plan, as appropriate.

 Shutesbury's floodplain map was last updated in 1980.
 In 2018, the Federal Emergency Management Agency (FEMA) initiated a 5-10 year process to update the floodplain maps for Franklin County towns, which will primarily involve using recent LiDAR topographic mapping and limited field surveys to create digital floodplain maps and correcting some anomalies in the 1980 maps (floodplains on the tops of hills) that may be revealed by the LiDAR mapping.